openedx/edx-documentation/en_us/install_operations/source/configuration/changing_appearance/theming/create_theme.rst

 Because the theme directory includes UI files in both the ``lms`` and ``cms`` subdirectories, you can apply the theme to both the LMS and Studio.

-.. could we add to this with an example of an ecom them file? like, would this be a reasonable example?
-(I can't find the logo in ecommerce) /my-open-edx-themes/my-ecom-theme/ecommerce/static/sass/partials/components/_footer.scss ?? - Alison
+..
+Matt, I checked out https://github.com/edx/sample-themes/pull/1/files, but based on your explanation of needing unique directory names for each theme, I can't quite tell if that is unique *regardless* of the products that it applies to? does a theme directory for a green ecom theme have to have a different name then a theme directory for a green Studio+LMS theme?
+So, is this a reasonable example of an ecom theme file (note ecom in theme dir name)?
+.. my-open-edx-themes/my-ecom-theme/ecommerce/static/sass/partials/utilities/_variables.scss ? or can it have the same dir name as the other examples above, and be my-open-edx-themes/my-theme/ecommerce/static/sass/partials/utilities/_variables.scss? - Alison

 .. note::

     After you create or make changes to a theme, you must update the theme.
-    Updating a theme compiles Sass files to create the CSS files that style your UIs.
+    Updating a theme compiles Sass files to create the CSS files that style your UI.
 For more information, see :ref:`updating_themes`.

 .. _updating_themes: